H0R15H0/go-getter-setter/README.md

-# Go Getter Setter
+# Go Getter Setter Encapsulate

-Go Getter Setter is a powerful extension that generates getters and setters for Golang struct fields.
+Go Getter Setter Encapsulate is a powerful extension that generates getters and setters for Golang struct fields with encapsulation features.

 ## Features